-I made a life altering decision yesterday.
-I decided that I no longer need to rely on my opiate antagonist therapy.
+I made a big decision yesterday.
+I decided that I no longer need my opiate antagonist therapy.
 I had planned to stop on my birthday, which just happens to fall on New Year’s Eve, but I’ve been feeling so happy and settled that I knew I could do it.
 And so I did.
 The ‘high’ from not having to take the bitter pills I’ve been placing under my tongue for two years was unexpectedly immense.
 I felt as though I could scale a mountain.
 I danced and howled at the fireworks that are barnstorming the sky every night before Christmas.

 But then the night’s hands stretched towards midnight, and I toddled off to bed where the inevitable withdrawal symptoms began to kick in.
 I was hot, then freezing cold.
 I had restless legs and my arms were flailing uncontrollably, so I clamped them shut between my thighs and dealt with it.
 Because that’s what you do when you make a choice.

 I woke up early this morning feeling like I could swoop into the sky with those long gone fireworks, but now I’m a little tired simply because I’m functioning on very little sleep.
 I don’t know how long these side effects will last – maybe a few days or longer – but they beat being reliant on any substance EVERY FUCKING TIME.
 I ate a hearty breakfast, downed a

 legal addictive stimulant coffee and with my full belly and happy heart, I thought I would sleep, but I’m feeling so free and alert that I had to write.

 The last two years I’ve been on Buprenorphine have been some of the most memorable and active, simply because I wasn’t wasting my life getting high and sleeping my life away.
 I got shit done – lots of it – and last year was an incredible year that presented me with some life changing opportunities.
 This year has been a little more sedate, but just as fulfilling, if not more.